-Attitude is the expression of favor or disfavor towards a person, place, thing, or event.
-It is an individual’s own view regarding a certain subject.
-Multiple factors are responsible for attitude formation.
+Attitude is the expression of favor or disfavor toward a person, place, thing, or event.
+Attitude is an individual’s own view regarding a certain subject.
+Multiple factors are responsible for the formation of attitudes.
 Additionally, attitudes can be learned and unlearned through various methods throughout our lives.

-Attitude is a set of beliefs, ideas, and behavioral tendencies towards the objects, events, or other people.
-Attitude can be positive or negative and can be influenced by a number of different factors, some of them are listed below:
+Attitude is a set of beliefs, ideas, and behavioral tendencies directed at an object or event or toward other people.
+Attitude can be positive or negative and can be influenced by a number of different factors, some of which are listed below:

-Since multiple psychological models have been proposed to evaluate the structure of attitudes, it will be tedious to study each of them, therefore, only the two well-known models defining the attitude structure are described below:
+Multiple psychological models have been proposed to evaluate the structure of attitudes, the two most well-known models are described below:

 The ABC model comprises the following components:

 The MODE (motivation and opportunity as determinants [of the relationship Relationship A connection, association, or involvement between 2 or more parties.
 Clinician–Patient Relationship between attitude and behavior]) model states that attitudes can be measured in 2 different ways: